Dance, Drama, Music, Visual Arts

 Students will further explore topics in music theory and history, and gain an increased understanding of diverse musical styles.
 Building on fundamentals gained in Music I, theory units on intervals, basic counterpoint, harmony, and voice leading will prepare students for composition and songwriting activities.
 Music notation software is introduced to facilitate the compositional process.
 Relevant topics from music history supplement and provide examples for topics in music theory.
 Throughout the trimester, students will be encouraged to perform their compositions for the class or present them digitally.

 Music Theory is the study of how music works.
 Students in Music Theory class will learn the basics of harmony and part-writing through singing and composing activities.
 Students will also be introduced to the music notation software Flat, which allows them to write music and hear it played back instantly by virtual instruments.
 By the end of the trimester, each student will compose an original song or piece to present in class either in live performance or played electronically.
-The AP Music Theory Course is a full year course.
+The AP Music Theory Course is a full-year course that prepares students for the AP exam.

 GRADE 10: Dance